TurakhiaLab/ROADIES/README.md

 Welcome to the official repository of ROADIES, a novel pipeline for inferring phylogenetic species trees directly from raw genomic assemblies.
 ROADIES offers a fully automated, scalable, and easy-to-use solution, eliminating manual steps and allowing flexible control over the trade-off between accuracy and runtime.

-**For a detailed overview of ROADIES' features and configuration options, please visit our [Wiki](https://turakhialab.github.io/ROADIES/).**
+### 🟡 For a detailed overview of ROADIES' features and configuration options, please visit our [Wiki](https://turakhialab.github.io/ROADIES/).

+### 🟡 If you encounter issues while running the pipeline, please refer to [this page](https://turakhialab.github.io/ROADIES/troubleshooting/) for common errors and troubleshooting tips.
 <br>

 <div align="center">